-The cache “hit rate” is the percentage of requests served by the edge cache (a full-page Varnish cache) as compared to the requests that bypass cache and result in SQL queries on the origin server.
+The cache “hit rate” is the percentage of requests served by the edge cache as compared to the requests that bypass cache and result in SQL queries on the origin server.
 A large volume of direct SQL queries can overload the primary database and lead to an increase in responses with a

-If your requests have a high cache hit rate, the site’s back-end resources (web containers, database, and object cache) will be less busy and more available to handle traffic changes.
-Sudden traffic spikes are better served by the edge cache as that avoids putting additional load on the server resources.
+If requests to a site have a high cache hit rate, the site’s backend resources (web containers, database, and object cache) will be less busy and more available to handle traffic changes.

 Page generation times

-Requests that make it past the edge cache must be served by the origin servers (your application code on a web container).
+Requests that bypass the edge cache must be served by the origin servers (an application’s code on a web container).
 These responses should be generated as quickly as possible.
 Even with autoscaling, resources are not infinite: the higher the demand for resources, the less resilient the site is to variations in traffic load.

-- Use of object cache for frequently accessed, slow queries, or remote requests
+- Using the object cache for frequently accessed slow queries, or remote requests.

 Both are important, and the two work together.

-These optimizations are even more important if your posts table has grown large.
+Optimizing core queries at scale is even more important if a site’s posts table has grown large.
 A large number of posts can easily result in standard core database queries needing to use the filesystem to sort results even in cases where only a few posts are being returned.
 When the database frequently uses the filesystem, other fast queries will be delayed and overall performance will be reduced.
 Fortunately, most queries can be easily adjusted to make them faster.

 With an understanding of what’s needed to improve performance and maintain site resilience at a high level, the next and more difficult task is usually just identifying what needs to be improved.